 Your red, white, and blue Medicare card is your primary card if you have Original Medicare.

-You may have additional cards if you have a Medicare Supplement (Medigap), Part D, or Medicare Advantage plan.
+You may have additional cards if you have a Medicare Supplement (Medigap), Part D, or a Medicare Advantage plan.

 If you lose your Medicare card, getting a replacement Medicare card is easy.
 You can even print your own at home.